Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 You might want to use this type of mic for live vocal applications or perhaps to record an amp cranked up to 11.

-since the signal is generated by the interaction of the magnet inside the mic itself.
+They also do not require an external power supply, known as Phantom Power, since the signal is generated by the interaction of the magnet inside the mic itself.

 In general, dynamic mics tend to be more rugged than their condenser counterparts and are used for more intense (louder) instances in the studio, like miking a guitar amp or a screaming vocal performance for instance.